-The Glasgow Motorway Archive is dedicated to the preservation and collection of records associated with the history and construction of the motorways and major roads of Glasgow.
+The Glasgow Motorway History Archive is a non-profit organisation dedicated to the preservation and collection of records associated with the history and construction of the motorways and major roads of Glasgow.
 As a conurbation, Glasgow has the most extensive urban motorway system of any UK city!

 Our research has unearthed many facts, figures, plans and photos that have been out of general circulation for many years.
 The physical archive continues to grow and it is our aim to share as many items from it as possible.

 Comments and feedback are welcome, and we hope you find the site to be of interest.
-The archive is not connected to any public bodies and is run on a not for profit basis.
+The archive is not connected to any public bodies.
+We are currently seeking new members, please get in touch if interested.

 Stuart is a professionally qualified civil engineer and is employed within the highway maintenance sector in Scotland.
 He founded the archive due to his interest in the history of the Glasgow and Scottish road networks.

 Stuart continues to carry out extensive research, particularly into major routes, such as the M8 and M74 motorways, and the many unbuilt sections recommended in the Glasgow Highway Plan.
 His primary transport interests include bridges and highway structures, transport planning and policy making.
 Wider interests include politics, local government and public transport.